Matthieudegny/React-Query/readme.md

         )

 -keepPreviousData will allow react query to keept the result of the last request\
--and find an exemple of JSX buttons to get more or less result on your app\
+-find an exemple of JSX buttons to get more or less result on your app\
 -the query fecth is done automatically when the state pageNumber change?